Gerard Mannix Flynn - Founder & Director

 In 2009 he was elected as and Independent Councillor to Dublin City Council for the South East Inner City Area.
 He was re-elected in 2014.

 In 2011 James X the play, was premiered in New York, directed by Gabriel Byrne at The Culture Project which gave rise to a major debate on child protection and rights of the child and received critical acclaim.

 Between 2006 to present a series of public information arts installations at East Essex Street, Temple Bar, Dublin - Dublin's International Cultural Quarter- which brought the subject of child abuse, institutionalisation, and human rights permanently into the public domain.

-His play 'The Soldier' which deals with the futility of war will be performed in December 2016.
+His play 'The Soldier' which deals with the futility of war was performed as part of the Dublin Festival of Politics.

 See also www.1916onehundred.ie for various installations around Dublin city.

 He is currently working on a commissioned play which will be complete by January 2019.